Dress 80s Fashion for Men – The Decades 11 Most Iconic Looks

 80s Italian Fashion Style for Men

-The Italian look consisted of relaxed-tailored suits paired with T-shirts or shirts with colourful ties, was another famous 80s style for men.
+Another famous ’80s style for men was the Italian look, which consisted of relaxed-tailored suits paired with T-shirts or shirts with colourful ties.

 To create a complete look, the Italian style had to be paired with designer shoes and high-quality leather accessories such as belts, wallets, sunglasses, and watches.

-The Italian style was popularized by 1980s celebrities like Don Johnson and Michael Douglas in their TV show “Miami Vice.”
+The Italian style was popularised by 1980s celebrities like Don Johnson and Michael Douglas in their TV show “Miami Vice.”

 3. The New Romantic 80s Look